-Following the publication of the SRC's website in July 2013 (the first and only online resource to-date (as of 2016) dedicated to the preservation of Seereer languages, history, culture, religion, medicine and genealogy), Tamsier brought in some notable Seereer linguists and authors to assist in the manuscript of the self-study Seereer-Siin language course.
-This course will form part of the SRC's "Learn a Seereer Language Series"—which serves as a resource to those wishing to learn Seereer and the Cangin languages such as Saafi-Saafi, Ndut, Sili-Sili, Laalaa and Noon.
-Due to personal commitments, some of the new team members had to postpone their involvement in the project, and the Learn a Seereer Language Series suffered a huge setback.
-During this time, Tamsier was toying with the idea of setting up a Seereer Publishing House, distinct from the SRC, that would publish titles relating to Seereer heritage.
-Ultimately, he decided that rather than set up a separate entity, the SRC will preserve, promote and publish works relating to Seereer heritage.
+In 2008, Tamsier Joof founded the Seereer Resource Centre (SRC) after several years of scouring the internet for self-study Seereer language courses but without success.
+The SRC was set up to preserve and promote the Seereer and Cangin languages, and act as a resource to those wishing to learn the languages of the Seereer people, namely Seereer-Siin (or Seex, pronounced Seh), and the Cangin languages: Saafi-Saafi, Ndut, Sili-Sili, Laalaa, and Noon.
+By 2010, the scope of the SRC was extended to include the preservation of Seereer spirituality/religious doctrines, history, culture, medicine, and genealogy.
+Following the publication of the SRC's website in July 2013 (the first and only online resource to-date (as of 2016) dedicated to the preservation of Seereer languages, history, culture, spirituality/religion, medicine, and genealogy)), Tamsier brought in some notable Seereer linguists and authors to assist in the manuscript of the self-study Seereer-Siin language course.
+This course will form part of the SRC's Learn a Seereer Language Series–which serves as a resource to those wishing to learn Seereer and the Cangin languages.
+Due to personal commitments, some of the new team members had to postpone their involvement in the project, and the Learn a Seereer Language Series™ suffered a huge setback.
+During this time, Tamsier was toying with the idea of setting up a Seereer publishing house distinct from the SRC, that will publish titles relating to Seereer Heritage™.
+Ultimately, he decided that rather than set up a separate entity, the SRC will preserve, promote, and publish works relating to Seereer heritage.